 - Improves Your Exchange Brand

-As a result, many states had less than ideal rollouts.
-Oregon launched without the ability to enroll individuals on their website.
-Minnesota had significant delays in their call center due to its technology platform.
+As a result, many states had less-than-ideal rollouts.
+Oregon launched without the ability to enroll individuals on its website.
+Minnesota had significant delays in its call center due to its technology platform.
 The Massachusetts website was incomplete and error-prone and had issues applying payments to accounts.
 Maryland had issues enrolling individuals.

 Health Insurance Exchange Developments

 Flash forward to today.
 Two developments have led states that formerly leveraged the federal healthcare.gov site for their exchange to consider transitioning to a state-based exchange:

 - The federal government increased the fees states must pay to use the federal marketplace

 - Off-the-shelf enrollment technology is now easier and less costly to implement compared to the custom builds that existed when the exchanges were first created.